ni/measurement-plugin-integration-example-python/examples/SourceAndMeasure/README.md

-# Client Manager and Sequencer Tool

-## Example: Source and Measure DC Voltage
+# Example: Source and Measure DC Voltage

 This Python sequencer example sequences two measurements, where the `NI-DCPower` is used for sourcing and `NI-DMM` for measurement.